 Employee life cycle, also called employee lifecycle, is an HR model that defines the various stages that a worker progresses through in an organisation, as well as the role that HR plays in maximising that advancement.

 In simple words, it simply refers to an employee's path within the organisation.
 The employee life cycle encompasses an employee's complete connection with the company for which they work.
-This starts with the initial stages wherein your employee finds your organization a perfect match to work for, when individuals are still learning about the company, and even continues until they leave and become alumni.
+This starts with the initial sages wherein your employee finds your organization a perfect match to work for, when individuals are still learning about the company, and even continues until they leave and become alumni.

 The employee lifecycle management comprises a cycle that encompasses the way the organization presents itself, the way it interacts with candidates, how it welcomes people into the business and manages their personal and professional development within the company.